fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Why do novice programmers get fixated with things like "lines of code" rather than the actual usability and quality of a system?

+> What does success mean for you as a software engineer/ programmer?

+> What are some harsh truths a software engineer should gulp and accept?

+> As a software engineer when you fail a technical interview how do you stop feeling sorry about yourself?

+> How do you hire a good tester?

 > What happens to React when the corrupt and unethical facebook dies?

 > What do you think is a problem that mobile development is facing?

 > How can I showcase that I am a good backend developer?

-> What is a junior React developer expected to know?

-> Why are there no junior jobs for React?

-> As a software engineer/ programmer what does a bad day for you look like?

-> As a software engineer/ programmer what is the first thing you do when you encounter a bug?

-> Can Firebase be used as a backend for desktop applications?

-> How can Behavior Driven Development [BDD] make the lives of software testers easier?

 > How do you deal with a senior developer who sabotages your work because of ego problems?